nit-in/nptel/README.md

 * Go to the site https://nptel.ac.in/courses

-* Select the course you want to download
+* Select the course you want to download (only Video lectures are supported for now)

 * Link for a course would be similiar to "https://nptel.ac.in/courses/COURSE_ID"